 Private benefit/inurement – An organization may not permit an insider (someone with a personal or private interest in the organization) to benefit substantially from the activities of the organization.

-Lobbying – While 501(c)(3) organizations are permitted to engage in lobbying on some level, the amount of lobbying activities must be limited so as not to constitute a substantial portion of the organization’s activities.
+Lobbying – While 501(c)(3) organizations are permitted to engage in lobbying on some level, the amount of lobbying activities must be limited so that it's not a substantial portion of the organization’s activities.

 Political campaign activity/electioneering – 501(c)(3) organizations and their representatives (while acting in an official capacity) may not campaign for or against candidates for elected office.